-If you are buying or selling or are the mortgagee of a property, you can apply for a property clearance certificate (previously known as a land tax clearance certificate), which states whether any land tax is owed on a property.
+If you are buying or selling or are the mortgagee of a property, you can apply for a property clearance certificate (previously known as a land tax clearance certificate), which details the amount of tax secured by a charge on the land.

-Buyers should be aware that if the seller has not paid the land tax owing, we seek payment from the buyer.
+Purchasers should be aware that if the vendor has not paid the tax owing that is secured by a charge on the land, we may enforce the charge and seek payment from the purchaser.

 Generally, you receive your certificate via email within one day, but it may take up to 10 business days.